 The following summary combined financial information for Promus has been derived from the historical financial information of Promus, which has been restated to retroactively reflect the Hotel Business as discontinued operations.
-The information that follows should be read in conjunction with the audited Consolidated Financial Statements and notes thereto of Promus included in Promus's Annual Report on Form 10-K for the fiscal year ended December 31, 1994 (the "1994 Promus 10-K"), and incorporated by reference herein.
+The information that follows should be read in conjunction with the audited Consolidated Financial Statements and notes thereto of Promus included in Promus's Annual Report on Form 10-K for the fiscal year ended December 31, 1994, as amended on Form 10-K/A (the "1994 Promus 10-K"), and incorporated by reference herein.
 For a discussion of the basis of presentation of the Promus consolidated financial statements, see Note 1 to the Promus consolidated financial statements.
+For a discussion of Promus's financial results for the first quarters of 1995 and 1994, see "Recent Developments."